sethpuckett/flashcards/README.md

-# Seth's Flashcards
+# Flashcards
 ![App Screenshot](img/app-screenshot-01.png "App Screenshot")

-My name is Seth and these are my flashcards.
-This application is designed to be simple to use, fast, and responsive to keyboard commands.
+This is a simple flashcard app that is designed to be fast and responsive to keyboard commands.

 ## Table of Contents
 * **[Overview & Purpose](#overview--purpose)**